pbanks74/Python-Projects/README.md

 Program allows the user to choose transfer all .txt files from one chosen directory to another.
 All files that are moved will be saved in a database.

 ### Phonebook
-This program functions asa phonebook for users.
+This program functions as a phonebook for users.
 It saves a contact's name, phone number, and email address in a database and allows the user to update and delete previously stored entries.